janpiter/facebook-about-page-parser/README.md

 # facebook-about-page-parser
-Parsing Facebook About page from person profile to json format
+Parsing Facebook About page from html to json format